Significant Accounting Policies

 We are exposed to counterparty credit risks on all derivatives.
 Because these amounts are recorded at fair value, the full amount of our exposure is the carrying value of these instruments.
 We only enter into derivative transactions with well established institutions and therefore we believe the counterparty credit risk is minimal.

-The changes in fair value of the interest rate swap agreements resulted in an AOCI gain, net of taxes, of $0.3 million for the year ended September 27, 2014, an AOCI loss, net of taxes, of $0.5 million for the transition period ended September 28, 2013, and an AOCI gain, net of taxes, of $47 thousand for the year ended June 29, 2013.
+The changes in fair value of the interest rate swap agreements resulted in an AOCI gain, net of taxes, of $47 thousand for the year ended June 29, 2013 and an AOCI loss, net of taxes, of $0.1 million the year ended June 30, 2012.
 See Note 15(d) - Derivatives for further details.